PROBE: Probabilistic Occupancy BEV Encoding with Analytical Translation Robustness for 3D Place Recognition: Methodology

 \textbf{Probabilistic interpretation.} Defining $\ell_1 = \log \mathcal{J}_{KL}$ and $\ell_2 = \log \mathcal{C}$ as log-likelihood contributions from occupancy and height evidence respectively, the multiplicative score becomes

 which is a \emph{log-linear model}~\cite{bishop2006pattern} that aggregates conditionally independent evidence sources.
 Under the assumption that occupancy agreement and height correlation are independent conditioned on the event ``same place,'' the product form yields the joint likelihood $P(\text{data} \mid \text{same place}) \propto \mathcal{J}_{KL} \cdot \mathcal{C}$.
-The multiplicative structure ensures that \emph{both} cues must agree for a high score: a single sufficiently negative cue (low $\mathcal{J}_{KL}$ or low $\mathcal{C}$) suffices for rejection, consistent with the veto property of likelihood-based fusion.
+The multiplicative structure ensures that \emph{both} cues must agree for a high score: a single sufficiently negative cue (low $\mathcal{J}_{KL}$ or low $\mathcal{C}$) suffices for rejection, consistent with the veto property of likelihood-based fusion. { As illustrated in Fig.~\ref{fig:jkl_mechanism}, this complementarity allows the fused metric to successfully reject perceptually aliased false positives that share a numerically similar height profile but differ in structural occupancy.}